MicrosoftDocs/fabric-docs/docs/get-started/fabric-home.md

 **Recommended** content might include content that:

 - is Getting started content
-- has been featured on Home by your organization
+- is featured on Home by your organization
 - is visited often by colleagues in your organization
 - is used frequently by your closest colleagues